apache/incubator-retired-quickstep/README.md

   pruning, join ordering) as part of the transformation process.
 * [Command-Line Interface](cli) - An interactive SQL shell interface to Quickstep.

+## Licensing

+Quickstep is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/pivotalsoftware/quickstep/blob/master/LICENSE) for the full license text.